jes3rk/code-analysis-web/CodeNotes.md

 - Align table text to the center
 - Add Background image of Charlottesville's Downtown Mall

+### Refactor to ES6
+Remove code written in the ES5 style and update to ES6 standards.
 ### Update Images
 #### Initial Code (Line 137):
 ```